erogenousbeef-zz/BigReactors/Roadmap.md

 - (DONE) Move fuel and waste pools up to reactor level.
 Size determined by # fuel rods.
 - (DONE) Add way to track when fuel was last updated, send world updates as necessary to transmit fuel data
 - (DONE) Add ISBRH for fuel rods and move fuel rendering into there.
 Keep control rod ISBRH for the rod itself.
-- When orphaning fuel rod blocks, give them an appropriate amount of fuel and reduce our internal fuel amount
-- Figure out why fuel containers get corrupted when breaking reactors

 ### Radiation refactor number two
 - (DONE) Radiate from one random rod each tick, but radiate in all four directions.
 Extrapolate results to entire reactor.
 - (DONE) Fix neutron hardness to actually do something aside from being a straight nutpunch
-- (PARTIAL/NO UI YET) Fix fertilization and expose fertility in UI.
+- (DONE) Fix fertilization and expose fertility in UI.

 ### Heat Refactor number two
 - (DONE) Fuel Rod heat pool instead of heat in individual fuel rods